Tai Chi

 Slow movement for energy, focus and calm

 Tai Chi is a traditional Chinese mind–body practice that combines slow, flowing movements with deep breathing, gentle stretching, balance, and meditation.
-Originally rooted in martial arts and traditional medicine, it integrates body and mind to promote harmony, circulation, and overall wellbeing.
+Rooted in martial arts and traditional medicine, it helps harmonise body and mind, support circulation, and nurture overall wellbeing.

 How it helps

-For people affected by cancer, Tai Chi can improve balance, flexibility, mobility, and cardiorespiratory function, while reducing fatigue, sleep problems, anxiety, and depression.
-Group classes also provide social support, making it a holistic practice for both physical and emotional health.
+For people affected by cancer, Tai Chi can improve balance, flexibility, mobility, and cardiorespiratory health, while easing fatigue, sleep difficulties, anxiety, and low mood.
+Practicing in a group can also offer social connection and support, making Tai Chi a holistic way to care for both physical and emotional health.

 Getting started